krish3742/TriwebAPI-Learning/ES6/readme.md

 # ES6

-All the practices done on ES6 are available in this folder.
+All the practices done on JS ES6 are available in this folder.